yearn/yearn-devdocs/docs/developers/v3/vault_management.md

-# Deploying and managing a V3 Vault
+# Deploying and Managing a V3 Vault

 V3 makes it as simple as possible for anyone to deploy and manage their own Vaults.
 No longer will Yearn be the only manager of Vaults, gate-keeping who can be debt allocator or what strategies should be added to a vault.
 Now anyone can deploy, manage, and earn fees from their own vision and preferences for everything from risk profile, fee model, decentralization etc.